What age does a car become a classic?

 What do I need to consider with classic car insurance?

-This is a specialist and often bespoke area of car insurance, so make sure you research it properly and give your insurance provider all the information they need.
-This includes:
+This is a specialist and often bespoke area of car insurance, so research it properly and give your insurance provider all the information they need.
+Things to think about include:

-- Modifications — if you’ve modified or restored your car, you should let your insurance provider know.
-Not doing so could invalidate your policy, or you run the risk of lowering the value of your prized possession.
+- Modifications – if you’ve modified or restored your car, you should let your insurance provider know.
+Not doing so could invalidate your policy.

-- Where you’re going to keep your car, especially overnight —some insurance providers might expect you to keep the car in a garage at the same postcode as your home, so check the policy details before you buy.
+- Overnight parking – where are you going to keep the car?
+Some insurance providers might expect you to keep the car in a garage at the same postcode as your home, so check the policy details before you buy.

-Before you buy, it’s worth checking your insurance provider’s Ts & Cs to make sure you’ll be entitled to authentic replacement parts.
+Before you buy a policy, it’s worth checking your insurance provider’s terms and conditions to make sure you’ll be entitled to authentic replacement parts.

 How can I lower the cost of my classic car insurance?